 It just so happened to occur just before the four-year anniversary of the Professional and Amateur Sports Protection Act (PASPA) being overturned by the U.S. Supreme Court, allowing states to offer legal sports betting.

-At the informational gathering, Johnnie Grooms, director of East Coast Retail Sports Betting for BetMGM, laid out the roller-coaster of bookmaking.
+At the informational gathering, Johnnie Grooms, director of East Coast Retail Sports Betting for BetMGM Maryland, laid out the roller-coaster of bookmaking.

 “I don’t want to be a gloom-and-doom guy but I want to make sure that anyone who is entertaining the thought process understands there is a risk involved.
 You can lose money,” Grooms said.